Oyster card: Freedom Passes and 60+ Oyster Cards

-Freedom Passes issued to qualifying persons are also an English National Concessionary Bus Pass.
-They look identical to concessionary bus passes but are additionally marked "Freedom Pass" with the word "Pass" in red.
-Unlike the Freedom pass, the 60+ Oyster card is not valid for concessionary travel outside of the area approved by the Greater London Authority.
-This is because the concessionary bus travel scheme is centrally funded by government, but the Oyster 60+ and the Freedom Pass's validity on Tube, tram and rail networks is funded locally by the Greater London Authority.
+A Freedom Pass is also an English National Concessionary Bus Pass and provides travel on local buses throughout England.
+(Concessionary bus passes from other areas look the same as Freedom Passes, but are not additionally marked "Freedom Pass".)
+The 60+ Oyster card, however, is not valid for concessionary travel outside Greater London.
+This is because the concessionary bus travel scheme supported by the Freedom Pass is centrally funded by government and covers all of England, but the Oyster 60+ (and the Freedom Pass's validity on Tube, tram and rail networks) is funded by the Greater London Authority.

 Oyster and credit card

-A credit card variant of the Oyster card was launched by Barclaycard in September 2007 and is called OnePulse.
-The card combines standard Oyster card functionality with Visa credit card facilities.
-The Barclaycard OnePulse incorporates contactless payment technology, allowing most transactions up to £20 to be carried out without the need to enter a PIN (unlike the Chip and PIN system).
+A credit card variant of the Oyster card called OnePulse was launched by Barclaycard in September 2007, combining standard Oyster card functionality with Visa credit card facilities.
+It incorporated contactless payment technology, allowing most transactions up to £20 to be carried out without the need to enter a PIN (unlike the Chip and PIN system).
+The OnePulse card was withdrawn on 30 June 2014; existing cards were replaced by another credit card.

 In 2005, Transport for London shortlisted two financial services suppliers, Barclaycard and American Express, to add e-money payment capability to the Oyster card.
 Barclaycard was selected in December 2006 to supply the card, but the project was then temporarily shelved.
-The OnePulse card was later launched using a combination of Oyster and Visa, but with no e-money functionality.

-In February 2014, Barclaycard announced that the OnePulse card would be withdrawn from use and all functionality would cease after 30 June 2014.
-This came about due to the Oyster readers now also recognizing contactless Oyster cards and the presence of both Visa PayWave and the Oyster Contactless functionality on the card will cause a 'card clash'.
-Customers had their OnePulse card replaced with the Freedom Rewards credit card.